lucasquemelli/COVID-10-Data-Analysis/README.md

 # Project Description

-This is a data analysis project in order to explore COVID-19 world data and create a dashboard.
+This is a data analysis project in order to explore COVID-19 world data using SQL and create a dashboard using Tableau.

 The dataset used in this project contains COVID-19 world data in the period between Jan 2020 and Dec 2022.
 It is available on [Our World in Data - Coronavirus (COVID-19) Deaths](https://ourworldindata.org/covid-deaths).